 Examples of client portals for the finance and accounting industry

 Client portals targeting the finance and accounting industry all acknowledge the need to keep data secure.
 However, there are plenty of variations when it comes to integrations, features and company values.

 SmartVault is an online platform for managing and securely sharing files.
 It targets the financial and accounting industry with integrations such as: taxcalc, FreshBooks, Xero and Intuit QuickBooks, Lacerte and ProSeries.
 SmartVault also integrate with DocuSign to provide e-signatures.
 Portals can be customised with your company branding and you can use your own branded subdomain.

 Huddle provides cloud-based client portals that can help to minimize repetitive task and automating workflows.
 Huddle can be customized with your company branding.
 They automatically synch documents across devices, and manages versions, so you don’t have version-control problems to worry about.

 Onehub tends to brand itself as a cloud storage solution, although it essentially provide client portals.
 It has all the expected functionality for enterprise sized companies, including secure FTP gateway for mass uploads, granular permission controls, and ‘data rooms’ with ‘automatic numerical indexing’.

 Secure document collection software for accountants and finance professionals

-If your company needs a simple way to collect content that is not a manual process and files from clients without them needing to log in, then document collection software is your best option.
+If your company needs a simple way to collect content that is not a manual process and files from clients then document collection software is your best option.

-This software typically is more ‘lightweight’ and often less expensive than full-featured client portals, but should still make your life considerably easier.
+This software typically is less expensive than full-featured client portals, without unneeded extra features, but should still make your life considerably easier.

 Document collection software includes well-known cloud service providers such as Google Drive, Microsoft OneDrive and SharePoint and Dropbox, as well as upload page software such as File Request Pro and Fileinvite.

 Cloud service providers all allow you to request and collect files.
 They have limitations though, which is understandable given that file requests are not their main remit.